-Another band going by the name of The Vipers is an obscure ’80s band from New York that was transfixed with '60s garage/proto-punk, often drawing comparisons to such similarly styled outfits as The Chesterfield Kings, The Cynics, and The Lyres.
-They were formed by vocalist/saxophonist Jon Weiss (who has been organising the Cavestomp garage rock festival in New York since 1997) after he was booted from The Fleshtones, guitarist David Mann, who had played bass with Television, second guitarist Paul Martin, drummer Patrick Brown and bassist Graham May.
+#1 The Vipers is an 1980s band from New York that was transfixed with '60s garage/proto-punk, often drawing comparisons to such similarly styled outfits as the Chesterfield Kings, the Cynics, and Lyres.
+They were formed by vocalist/saxophonist Jon Weiss (who has been organising the Cavestomp garage rock festival in New York since 1997) after he was booted from the Fleshtones, guitarist David Mann, who had played bass with Television, second guitarist Paul Martin, drummer Patrick Brown and bassist Graham May.
 Although the band received some favorable press and reviews during their tenure together, the Vipers failed to break through to a larger audience.

 A well received debut single "I've Got You"/"No Such Thing" (Mulligan LUNS 718) hit the streets in late 1978.
 This was heard and liked by the BBC's John Peel who invited the band across the Irish Sea to do a session for his famous radio program, the Peel Sessions.
 A permanent move to London led to extensive UK tours with Boomtown Rats and Thin Lizzy as well as regular gigs on the circuit including the Marquee, Music Machine and Fulham Greyhound.
 A further single "Take Me" was released in early 1980.
 Although press was always positive a failure to secure long term record company support led to the band splitting up in London in late 1980.

-In the ’50s the original (?)
-Vipers were a skiffle band, playing blues and country influenced music in London, most famously in the cellar of the "2 'I's" coffee bar in London's famous Soho, then the home of much of the UK's music publishing industry and notorious for its red light district.
+#3 In the 1950s the Vipers were a skiffle band aka The Vipers Skiffle Group, playing blues and country influenced music in London, most famously in the cellar of the "2 'I's" coffee bar in London's famous Soho, then the home of much of the UK's music publishing industry and notorious for its red light district.